tbrycekelly/icy-seas-colab/content/project/fixpoint.md

     library(openxlsx)
     library(shinyalert)

-Once these dependancies are met, then starting the log is as easy as running the app.
+Once these dependencies are met, then starting the log is as easy as running the app.
 I recommend opening the project in RStudio and then running `app.R`.

     source('config.R')
     source('functions.R')